jasonmzx/SENG-Y3-WINTER-2024/comp-networks/ch4.md

 ▪ dprop = d/s

 ## Framing
-- Discrete set of bytes, usually with a chomputed checksum for each frame
+- Discrete set of bytes with Header, usually with a computed checksum for each frame
     - Check sum ensures frame isn't corrupt
+    - Structure specified by Link-Layer Protocol

 #### 1. Byte Count Framing Method